justinvt/jsdoc-Installer/README.md

     git clone https://github.com/SparkartGroupInc/jsdoc-Installer

-Copy the repository to a convenient location on your machine.
-You may immediately move the directory "jsdoc-toolkit" inside the repository to wherever you'd like, but take note of where you've placed it.
-You'll need this in a sec.
+You may immediately move the directory "jsdoc-toolkit" from inside the repository to wherever you'd like, or you may keep it exactly where it is.
+Either way, take note of that directories absolute path - you'll need it in a sec, and you can't move it without rerunning this installation.
+That's why you should move it NOW if you don't like where it ended up after you checked out the repo.

-    mkdir -p /Users/sparkartguy/dev/jsdoc/
+Go back to the root of the repository and list the contents.

-    cp jsdoc-Installer/jsdoc-toolkit /Users/sparkartguy/dev/jsdoc/
+    cd REPO_PATH

-For this example, we'll I copied it to **/Users/sparkartguy/dev/jsdoc/jsdoc-toolkit**.
-From now on I'll refer to that path as **JSDOC_ROOT**.
+    ls

-Go back to the root jsdoc folder, where you'll see a script "install_jsdoc."
+You'll see a script "install_jsdoc."
 Run this as root.

     sudo install_jsdoc